mub/brainYard/jetBrains/idea/plugins/copyNixPath/README.md

 No obligation nor responsibilities from my side, no expectations from yours.

 Use at your own discretion.
-Feel free to add an issue to this GitHub project if any, I may get to it if ever.
+Feel free to add an [&rarr;issue&larr;](https://github.com/mub/brainYard/issues) to this GitHub project if any, I may get to it some day if ever.